Looking for something else?

 Will 2009 be the year you embrace disk-based data backup and recovery?
-Respondents of Storage magazine's 2009 Storage Priorities survey said the average amount of disk capacity they expect to add next
+Respondents of Storage magazine's 2009 Storage Priorities survey said the average amount of disk capacity they expect to add next year is 39 TB.

 In a tough economy, storage administrators looking to stretch storage budgets are doing so by implementing disk-based backup technologies like virtual tape libraries and data deduplication.
 This disk-based backup and recovery tutorial takes a look at disk-based backup's evolution over the past few years and offers a roundup of recent disk backup news and expert advice.